The Marketing Alliance Announces Financial Results for Its Fiscal 2013 Fourth Quarter and Year Ended March 31, 2013

 Forward Looking Statement

 Investors are cautioned that forward-looking statements involve risks and uncertainties that may affect TMA's business and prospects.
 Any forward-looking statements contained in this press release represent our estimates only as of the date hereof, or as of such earlier dates as are indicated, and should not be relied upon as representing our estimates as of any subsequent date.
-These statements involve a number of risks and uncertainties, including, but not limited to, general changes in economic conditions.
+These statements involve a number of risks and uncertainties, including, but not limited to, expectations of the economic environment; material adverse changes in economic conditions in the markets we serve and in the general economy; future regulatory actions and conditions in the states in which we conduct our business; the integration of our operations with those of businesses or assets we have acquired or may acquire in the future and the failure to realize the expected benefits of such acquisition and integration.
 While we may elect to update forward-looking statements at some point in the future, we specifically disclaim any obligation to do so.

 Consolidated Statement of Operations